-Activity Planned Mid] Evalı J Fiı Evalu nal Iatio n F1 Reliable, responsible, and dependable.
-1 2 3 4 1 2 3 4 F2 Performs functions with confidence and 1 2 3 4 1 2 3 4 appropriate assertiveness.
-F3 Assumes initiative (e.g., doesn't wait to be 15 told what needs to be done).
+Activity Planned] Mid ] Evalı J Fii Evalu nal iatio n F1 Reliable, responsible, and dependable.
+1 2 3 4 1 2 3 4 F2 Performs functions with confidence and appropriate assertiveness.
+1 2 3 4 1 2 3 4 F3 Assumes initiative (e.g., doesn't wait to be told what needs to be done).
 1 2 3 4 1 2 3 4 F4 Is prepared for supervision.
 1 2 3 4 1 2 3 4 F5 Accepts and makes effective use of feedback from supervisor.
 1 2 3 4 1 2 3 4 F6 Establishes and maintains positive and appropriate relations with children in culturally appropriate ways.
 1 2 3 4 1 2 3 4 F7 Establishes and maintains positive and collaborative relations with teachers and school staff in culturally appropriate ways.
 1 2 3 4 1 2 3 4 F8 Establishes and maintains positive and collaborative relations with parents, families, and members of the community in culturally appropriate ways.
 1 2 3 4 1 2 3 4 F9 Demonstrates an understanding and appreciation of human diversity, including knowledge of the importance of individual and cultural differences.
 1 2 3 4 1 2 3 4 F10 Consistently demonstrates sensitivity and interpersonal skills necessary to work with student, parents, teachers, and others of diverse characteristics and to implement strategies selected and/or adapted based on individual characteristics, strengths, and needs.
 1 2 3 4 1 2 3 4 F11 Conveys respect for all persons in avoiding stereotypes and group attributions.
 1 2 3 4 1 2 3 4 F12 Recognizes that an understanding and respect for diversity and advocacy for social justice are foundations of all aspects of service delivery.
 1 2 3 4 1 2 3 4 F13 Understands and adheres to all professional, ethical, and legal standards in school psychology and education.
 1 2 3 4 1 2 3 4

-Please sign and date when each component is completed:
+Please sign and date when each component is completed: Planning Component Date: Signature of student: Signature of site supervisor: Supervisor's Comments: Student's Comments: Mid-term Evaluation (practicum only) Date: Signature of student: Signature of site supervisor: Supervisor's Comments:

-Planning Component

-Date:

-Signature of student: Signature of site supervisor:

-Supervisor's Comments:

-Student's Comments:

-Mid-term Evaluation (practicum only) Date:

-(Fundation of the second se

-Signature of student: Signature of site supervisor:

-Supervisor's Comments:

-Student's Comments:

-Final Evaluation Date:

-Signature of student: Signature of site supervisor:

-46